HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 The goals of this research study are to learn more about acute recurrent and chronic pancreatitis in order to better understand the disease in the hopes of enhancing future treatment options.

-This study will measure components or metabolites of PEG 3350 in blood and urine from children who are already taking PEG 3350 and compare these levels to measurements of the same molecules from a group of children who are not taking PEG 3350.
+This study was designed to measure components or metabolites of PEG 3350 in blood and urine from children who were already taking PEG 3350 and to compare these levels to measurements of the same molecules from a group of children who were not taking PEG 3350.

 The Children’s Hospital of Philadelphia is seeking healthy adolescents between the ages of 12-13, who are currently in the 7th grade, to participate in the Sleep and Growth Study 2.